-\item Considering~$c_E(G)$ we apply \cref{lem:leafy_graphs} and get~$c_E(G) \geq k\ell = \bigl\lfloor \frac{\Delta}{2} \bigr\rfloor \bigl\lceil \frac{\Delta}{2} \bigr\rceil$ (using that~$\girth(H) \geq 4$ as~$H$ is a bipartite graph).
-It remains to show that~$k\ell$ non-restrictive edge cops suffice.
-For that let~$k^2$ cops initially occupy all edges of~$H$, one cop per edge.
+\item Considering~$c_E(G)$, we apply \cref{lem:leafy_graphs} and get~$c_E(G) \geq k\ell = \bigl\lfloor \frac{\Delta}{2} \bigr\rfloor \bigl\lceil \frac{\Delta}{2} \bigr\rceil$ (using that $\girth(H) \geq 4$, as~$H$ is a bipartite graph).
+It remains to show that~$k\ell$ nonrestrictive edge cops suffice.
+To this end, let~$k^2$ cops initially occupy all edges of~$H$, one cop per edge.
 For odd~$\Delta$, let~$M$ be a perfect matching in~$H$ and let each of the~$k$ remaining cops occupy a single edge from~$M$.
-Now if the robber starts on a leaf~$w$ adjacent to a vertex~$v$ of~$H$, he gets surrounded by one cop moving form an edge of~$H$ incident to~$v$ onto the edge incident to~$w$.
-Otherwise, if the robber starts on some vertex~$v$ of~$H$, the~$k$ edges of~$H$ incident to~$v$ contain~$\ell$ cops which can spread across the~$\ell$ leaves incident to~$v$.
-In case~$k = 1$ there is one remaining cop which can move to the only edge of~$H$, thereby surrounding the robber.
-In the remaining case that~$k \geq 2$, each of the~$k$ neighbors of~$v$ in~$H$ is incident to at least one other edge of~$H$ with a cop on.
+Now if the robber starts on a leaf~$w$ adjacent to a vertex~$v$ of~$H$, he gets surrounded by one cop moving from an edge of~$H$ incident to~$v$ onto the edge incident to~$w$.
+Otherwise, if the robber starts on some vertex~$v$ of~$H$, the~$k$ edges of~$H$ incident to~$v$ contain~$\ell$ cops, which can spread across the~$\ell$ leaves incident to~$v$.
+If~$k = 1$, there is one remaining cop which can move to the only edge of~$H$, thereby surrounding the robber.
+In the remaining cases that~$k \geq 2$, each of the~$k$ neighbors of~$v$ in~$H$ is incident to at least one other edge of~$H$ with a cop on.
 This cop can move onto the edge incident to~$v$, thereby surrounding the robber. \qedhere \end{itemize} \end{proof}